 Although the flowers it produces seldom stops growing entirely, they do rest after the flowering period.
 At that time, cut off old flowering branches at the base, to make room for new shoots already poking up their heads.

-For a month or two, keep the pot or basket in a cool, sunny spot with less water than usual.
+For a month or two, keep the pot or basket in a cool, sunny spot (full sun if possible) with less water than usual.
 In January or February, repot – or replant with fresh soil in the old pot – and resume regular watering and fertilizing (liquid feeding is good).

 From then until early summer, pinch out branch tips to encourage fuller growth and more flowering stems.

 Increase fertilizer rations during the bloom time, and keep faded blooms picked off so it won’t use its energy to set seeds.

 Mature plants are increased by division during or immediately after semi-dormancy.
 Basal stem cuttings of semi-hardened wood will root with less risk than soft, new growing tips.